 I think if you can type that fast, you can certainly make enough money to keep a roof over your head and put food on the table.

 But you can’t put all your eggs in one basket.
-During the summer of 2013, I lost two of my best paying content mills.
+During the summer of 2013, I lost two of my best-paying content mills.
 One closed down and the other did a huge purge of writers.
 And I mean a huge purge—to the point where hundreds of writers took to the internet to complain about the treatment.
+Then in 2016, another mill suddenly dropped its pay without warning, and that was after hiring a bunch of writers so there was never any work available.

 It built up my confidence as I learned more about the world of online writing.
 Eventually, I decided to start marketing my skills directly to clients; and I charged more!